 Raheem Sterling assesses options after learning he’s not in Enzo Maresca’s plans

-The 29-year-old has been left out of the Chelsea squad for Thursday’s Europa Conference League game.
+The 29-year-old has been left out of the Chelsea squad for Thursday’s Conference League game.

 Support truly